 - Empathy: Do they consider other people's opinions and viewpoints?
 Managers must understand the views of others, show good emotional intelligence, and avoid a one-size-fits-all management approach.

 - Attention to detail: Do they produce quality work on their own or do you have to push them to maintain your desired standard?
 Managers set the bar, so be sure it's a bar you'll be happy with.

 - Organized: Do they stay on top of their own work well enough you think they can do it for others?
 A disorganized manager will have a disorganized team.

 - Leading: Have you seen them successfully take charge of a group before to tackle a problem?
 This shows they may have an interest in managing and the team is more likely to accept them as a leader.

 - Growth mindset: Do they demonstrate an interest in growth and learning?
 Management has a long and steep learning curve they have to be interested in working on.
 It's also one of the mindsets that set great leaders apart.

 If you find someone checks all those boxes, they'd probably make a good manager.
 Meanwhile, if it's a mixed bag, then these are exactly the things to discuss to see if they're interested in working on them.

-Further reading for picking the right managers and starting them on the right foot:
+Further reading for picking the right managers and key development areas for leaders:

 - Read more about identifying the qualities of a good leader

 - Learn how to set up new leaders for success with our guide: How to Become a Manager: A Guide for Aspiring Leaders

 - And pick up one of these great books to help your future leaders grow: The Best Leadership Books to Buy Your New Managers